Call +44 (0)203 006 5730 or email info@carolinecarterrecruitment.com

 WRONG.
 Apart from very carefully crafted contractual agreements (should be in writing and under professional legal advice) to train someone aged 18+ most working pupil arrangements are in breach of HMRC tax legislation. ‘quid pro quo’ and ‘benefits in kind’ are taxable so this kind of arrangement, over a period of time, could render an employer liable for a huge tax bill.
 Anyone under 18 is mandated to education or training and so can only be legally employed under an Apprenticeship scheme or a Traineeship.
 Equally, for the working pupil there are risks – an employer has to have Employers’ Liability Insurance – this covers employees but would not cover a working pupil – because they are not employed!
 Some employers call their apprentice a working pupil, some call their working pupil an apprentice.
 They are not the same thing!
 Be clear about whether this is an apprenticeship, with an apprenticeship training agreement and a contract of employment, or not, whether you are the employee, the employer or a parent!

 WRONG.
-There is a National Minimum Wage for Apprentices (which changes every year in April) and from April 2022 it is £4.81 but this is just a minimum and employers are free to pay above this if/when they choose.
+There is a National Minimum Wage for Apprentices (which changes every year in April) and from April 2025 it increases to £7.55 but this is just a minimum and employers are free to pay above this if/when they choose.
 Many employers will usually start an apprentice on the Apprentice minimum wage but may give pay increases as skills and competencies develop.

 Additionally, Apprentices aged 19 or over in their second year of an apprenticeship must be paid at least the National Minimum Wage for their age, NOT the National Minimum Wage for Apprentices!